Where to start

-You will start the process by giving your tenant a Notice to Quit.
-The purpose of the notice to quit is to end the tenancy, so the tenant must actually receive the notice to quit in order for it to be effective.
-Unless the lease expires, a written notice to quit is required to end the tenancy.
-It must give the tenant notice of the specific day that the tenancy will end.
+Start the process by giving your tenant a Notice to Quit.
+The purpose of the notice to quit is to end the tenancy, so the tenant must actually receive the notice to quit for it to be effective.
+Unless the lease expires, a written notice to quit is required.
+The notice must include the specific day that the tenancy will end.

-There is no designated way of giving the notice to quit to the tenant.
-A landlord can give the notice directly to the tenant in hand, but it’s recommended that a disinterested person witness this event.
-The tenant doesn’t have adequate notice if:
+There is no designated way to give the notice to quit to the tenant.
+A landlord can give the notice directly to the tenant in person, but it’s recommended that a disinterested person be present for this.
+The tenant doesn’t have adequate notice to quit if:

-- A constable or sheriff leaves the notice at the last and usual address of the tenant but the tenant doesn't actually receive it for some reason.
+- A constable or sheriff leaves the notice at the tenant’s last usual address but the tenant doesn't actually receive it for some reason.

-- The landlord sends the notice by registered or certified mail and the tenant doesn’t pick it up.
+- The landlord sends the notice by mail and the tenant doesn’t pick it up.

-Sample notice to quit forms are available from the Trial Court Law Libraries.
-These sample notice to quit forms are provided as a convenience and may not be suitable or legally sufficient in all cases.
+Sample notice to quit forms are available at the Trial Court Law Libraries.
+These sample forms are provided as a convenience and may not be suitable or legally sufficient in all cases.
 If you’re not sure how to proceed, ask for legal help.

 If the rent is subsidized by a government agency, you must check the lease and the program regulations to determine any special requirements for ending the subsidized tenancy, such as stating in the notice to quit the specific reasons you want to end the tenancy.

 If the tenants don’t move from the rental property by the time the notice to quit expires, the landlord must take the second step by purchasing and completing a summary process summons and complaint from the court (see File an eviction case for more information).
 The summons and complaint sets the date for trial and must be served on the tenant by an authorized constable or sheriff.
-Once service of the summons and complaint is completed, the landlord may start the summary process case by filing it with the court.
+Once the service is completed, the landlord can start the summary process case by filing it with the court.

 Other issues landlords may face